NAVIGATION

 COMPETENCY MOTIONS:

-VOPs will be heard Mondays starting at 9am, on non-trial weeks.
-On occasion, VOPs will be heard Thursdays starting at 1:30pm.
+VOPs will be heard on designated Mondays beginning at 9am, on non-trial weeks.
+On occasion, VOPs will be heard on some Thursdays beginning at 1:30pm.
 The Court will not accept stipulated orders to withdraw VOP warrants or set bond.
-You will need to file your motion and email the Judicial Assistant for a court date to address this.
+You will need to file a motion prior to emailing the JA and opposing counsel for a court date.
 Counsel shall have the defendant’s jail credit ready before the case is called in court.
 All motions pertaining to probation will also be set for a hearing.

 VOP EVIDENTIARY HEARINGS: